Maurice McGregor: Career

 McGregor is called the “grandfather of health technology assessment” because as early as 1971, when he was McGill's dean of medicine, he spoke and wrote about controlling costs in order for governments to afford to underwrite healthcare for all: Canadians decided some years ago that they wanted all the tricks of modern medicine, such as renal transplantation and open heart surgery, to be fully available to all citizens.
 Like a good parent Canada has said of its sick "give them only the best and don't spare the expense".
 But now the accounts are coming in.
 The bill is too high, and yet the demand for universal accessibility to the best health services is nowhere near satisfied.

 From 1989 through 2014, McGregor wrote 26 articles published in peer-reviewed journals, plus 74 other published pieces in books and reports, pushing for systematic reviews of the cost-versus-benefits of each new item of expensive technology and each pricey new drug before it is fully embraced by healthcare providers.
 He argued that unquestioned acceptance of new technology could cause limited healthcare dollars to be syphoned from more necessary and widely helpful interventions.
 One of his earliest articles on this subject was published in the New England Journal of Medicine in 1989, titled “Technology and the allocation of resources.”
 From 1991 through 1995, McGregor traveled to healthcare conferences across Canada, as well as to Washington D.C., Mexico, Brazil, and England, in response to invitations to explain Quebec's pioneering approach to "rationalizing and improving the use of technology" through systematic assessment.
 The results of McGill's own assessments – of dozens of interventions, from aortic valve bypass to gastric banding to prostate screening – are posted online for free access at The Technology Assessment Unit of McGill University Health Centre website.
 The site features "Guidelines for Systematic Literature Search," co-authored by McGregor and published in 2013.

 In 2014, the Canadian Agency for Drugs and Technologies in Health created the Dr. Maurice McGregor Award to honor the next generation of experts in health technology assessment.

 As of 2020, McGregor was the author or co-author of 157 pieces published in peer-reviewed journals on cardiovascular disease, cardiovascular physiology and pharmacology, medical education and health policy, plus 100 book chapters, reports, or other professional publications, and 101 abstracts.
-As an invited speaker, he has given 94 presentations at conferences held around the world.
+As an invited speaker, he gave 94 presentations at conferences held around the world.

+Death

+McGregor was pre-deceased by his wife of 60 years, Dr. Margaret Becklake, when she died in October 2018 at age 96 from complications due to Alzheimer's disease.
+He died on 4 August 2025, at the age of 105 from complications caused by Parkinson's disease.